Home Sq Ft Calculator

 - Finished vs. Unfinished Areas: Only finished areas with proper flooring, walls, and ceilings are typically included in square footage calculations.
 Unfinished basements, attics, and garages are usually excluded.

 - Above Grade vs. Below Grade: Above-grade square footage refers to areas entirely above ground level, while below-grade square footage refers to basement areas.
-These may be valued differently in real estate assessments.
+These distinctions may lead to different valuations in real estate assessments.

 When comparing property listings or assessing property values, be sure to clarify what type of square footage is being reported to ensure accurate comparisons.